 - Kathleen Oberst, RN, PhD, is the Director and has served IHP for nearly twenty years in both the Quality Improvement and Program Evaluation units.

 - Dana McCarthy is the Institute’s Financial Administrator bringing over twenty years’ experience to her role.

-- Kevin Brooks, PhD, has been involved with health analytics for over a decade lending his expertise to the Program Evaluation unit.
+- Kevin Brooks, PhD, is the Director of Program Evaluation and Health Services Research and has been involved with health analytics for over a decade.

 - Debra Darling, BSN, RN, directs the Quality Improvement team relying on over thirty years of experience in a variety of health care settings.